 Nothing says "Jewish wedding" more than the sound of breaking glass.
 But what's the point?
-Depending on whom you ask, the breaking of the wineglass is, among other things: a symbol of the destruction of the Temple in Jerusalem; a representation of the fragility of human relationships; and a reminder that marriage changes the lives of individuals forever.
+Depending on whom you ask, the breaking of the wineglass is, among other things: a symbol of the destruction of the Temple in Jerusalem, a representation of the fragility of human relationships and a reminder that marriage changes the lives of individuals forever.
 It's also the official signal to shout, "Mazel Tov!" and start partying.
 There's no law putting the man's foot to the task.
-If you're game, bride and groom can break the glass together with one swift kick in unison.
+If you're game, the couple can break the glass together with one swift kick in unison.

-In a day filled with chaos, the yihud -- or "seclusion" -- is a standout ritual that lets you focus on the days true purpose: your new partnership.
-Immediately after the ceremony, bride and groom retreat to a private room for 15 minutes of personal time.
+In a day filled with chaos, the yihud — or "seclusion" — is a standout ritual that lets you focus on the days true purpose: your new partnership.
+Immediately after the ceremony, the newlyweds retreat to a private room for 15 minutes of personal time.
 No in-laws, no seating arrangement charts, no videographer.
 Just you and your new spouse staring into each other's eyes.
-In days of old, bride and groom would retreat to a nearby tent for a little undercover nookie action.
+In days of old, bride and groom would retreat to a nearby tent to consummate the marriage.
 This isn't done much these days, but its customary for newlyweds to seize the yihud moment and feed each other a bite or two of their first meal together.

 "I recommend the yichud because there aren't many opportunities to spend quality time together on a busy wedding day," says Rabbi Portnoy Goldberg.
 "It's also a chance to get something to eat, which is also hard to make happen otherwise."